Structural Properties of Bichromatic Non-crossing Matchings: Points on a circle

 For each $l$, the value of $M_l$ can be obtained as $\max \{RB_l, BR_l\}$, where $RB_l$ is the length of the longest red-blue edge in $\OL_0, \ldots, \OL_{l-1}$, and $BR_l$ is the length of the longest blue-red edge in $\OL_l, \ldots, \OL_{m-1}$.
 The computation of sequences $RB$ and $BR$ can be done in $O(n)$ total time, since $RB_l$ is maximum of $RB_{l-1}$ and the longest red-blue edge in $\OL_{l-1}$, and $BR_l$ is maximum of $BR_{l+1}$ and the longest blue-red edge in $\OL_l$.
 After we compute these sequences, we compute the value of $M_l$ for each $l$, and take the one with the minimum value, which must correspond to a bottleneck matching.

 We first compute orbits and Hamiltonian paths in $O(n)$ time (Lemma~\ref{lem:OrbitsComplexity} and \ref{lem:OrbitGraphComplexity}).
-Next, we compute the longest red-blue and blue-red edge in each orbit, which we then use to compute $RB_l$, $BR_l$, $M_l$, and finally $M^E$, as we just described.
+Next, we compute the longest red-blue and blue-red edge in each orbit, which we then use to compute $RB_l$, $BR_l$, and $M_l$, for each weakly connected component of the orbit graph, and finally $M^E$, as we just described.
 Each step in this process takes at most $O(n)$ time, so the total running time for this algorithm is $O(n)$ as well. \end{proof}